Last Updated: 1 month ago

 Each government in every country has its own definition of what it means to be disabled.
 These definitions are based not on science but on what the community perceives as different from their cultural norm.

-In the US and Western societies, to have a disability is similar to that under the American Disability Act (ADA).
+In the US and Western societies, having a disability is similar to having one under the American Disability Act (ADA).
 There’s no medical context to the definition.
-The definition is open and reflective of what one view of themselves and their life experiences.
+The definition is open and reflective of what one views of themselves and their life experiences.
 Whereas the World Health Organization (WHO) definition is different: “‘Disabling’ hearing loss refers to hearing loss greater than 35 decibels (dB) in the better hearing ear.”
 WHO appears to think in lines of medicine because that’s their culture, and their work revolves around health and medicine.

 In North America, you can have a 20 DB hearing loss, wear a hearing aid, and still be considered disabled.
 Should you be in a challenging situation where you can’t engage and participate in the activities you want to.
 This definition creates social programs where governments provide resources to foster more participation and support for people with hearing loss and the community they live in.